 - Taxes on lotteries, betting, and gambling

 To benefit from Goods & Service Tax (GST), you will need to register for it.
 Here is how you can register for GST.

-GST registration process Since Prime Minister Narendra Modi has approved GST, it is compulsory for any and every individual and company who is engaged in the supply of good and services to register for it.
+GST registration is compulsory for any and every individual and company who is engaged in the supply of good and services to register for it.
 The good news is you can register from the comfort of your home on the GST registration portal following a few easy steps.

 - Log on to www.gst.gov.in registration portal